he-mans/copro/modules_used.md

 pickel:
 -
-for converting image objects or string or lists into byte strings to send then through sockets.
+for converting image objects or string or lists into byte strings to send them through sockets.

 partial:
 -